Rafapp/SuperMario64/README.md

 # SuperMario64
 Remaking Super Mario 64 with Unity Engine to teach the Game Dev Club how to make 3D games!
+This project was completed within a day.

 <div align = "center">